Whole Earth Forecaster Home

 Hurricanes, Typhoons, Cyclones and Tropical Storms

 The chart above represents when Atlantic cyclones during the 1999-2004 seasons hit their strongest wind speeds after a Berg Timer of "5" strength or more.
 In the red box, all but 3 hurricanes hit their maximum strength 2 to 8 days after a BT "5" day.
-If it's necessary to be in the Atlantic/Caribbean area during hurricane season, you should schedule your visit outside the 2-8 day window occurring after a BT "5" day.
+If it's necessary to be in the Atlantic/Caribbean area during hurricane season, you should schedule your visit away from the 2-8 day window occurring after a BT "5" day.

 The wind speed charts for each season are shown below.
 The only misses were Hurricane Lili in 2002 and Isabel in 2003 when no BT=5 occurred.
 However, multiple "4's" occurred just prior to maximum winds of both.